Make Overcoming Objections in Sales as Your Primary Goal in Every Sales Conversation

 Keep these in mind when we’re tackling the basic approach for overcoming objections in sales.

 - The Product is Too Complicated: B2B software is often notoriously complex.
 They used to call Infusionsoft—confusionsoft.
-Understanding how your company onboards new accounts will be a critical selling point in this case.
+Understanding how your company onboard new accounts will be a critical selling point in this case.

 - Yeah, Just Send Me an Email: A classic hand-off line to get off of the phone.
 We like cold email outreach here and actually love sending emails that get even the most time-stingy leads to respond with open minds.